-When Edward Walcott awoke, the next morning, from his deep slumber, his first consciousness was, of a heavy weight upon his mind, the cause of which, he was unable, immediately, to recollect.
-One by one, how- ever, by means of the association of ideas, the events of the preceding night came back to his memory; though those of latest occurrence were dim as dreams.
-But one circumstance was only too well remembered - the discovery of Ellen Langton.
-By a strong effort, he next attained to an uncertain recollection, of a scene of madness and violence, followed, as he at first thought, by a duel.
-A little farther reflection, however, inform- ed him that this event was yet among the things of fu- turity; but he could by no means recall the appointed time or place.
-As he had not the slightest intention (praiseworthy and prudent as it would unquestionably have been) to give up the chance of avenging Ellen's wrongs, and his own.
-He immediately arose and began to dress, meaning to learn from Hugh Crombie those particulars which his own memory had not retained.
-His chief apprehension was, that the appointed time had already elapsed; for the early sun-beams of a glo- rious morning were now peeping into his chamber.
+When Edward Walcott awoke the next morning from his deep slumber, his first consciousness was of a heavy weight upon his mind, the cause of which he was unable immediately to recollect.
+One by one, however, by means of the association of ideas, the events of the preceding night came back to his memory; though those of latest occurrence were dim as dreams.
+But one circumstance was only too well remembered, -- the discovery of Ellen Langton.
+By a strong effort he next attained to an uncertain recollection of a scene of madness and violence, followed, as he at first thought, by a duel.
+A little further reflection, however, informed him that this event was yet among the things of futurity; but he could by no means recall the appointed time or place.
+As he had not the slightest intention (praiseworthy and prudent as it would unquestionably have been) to give up the chance of avenging Ellen's wrongs and his own, he immediately arose, and began to dress, meaning to learn from Hugh Crombie those particulars which his own memory had not retained.
+His chief apprehension was, that the appointed time had already elapsed; for the early Sunbeams of a glorious morning were now peeping into his chamber.

-More than once, during the progress of dressing, he was inclined to believe, that the duel had actually taken place, and been fatal to him, and that he was now in those regions, to which, his conscience told him, such an event would be likely to send him.
-This idea re-sulted from his bodily sensations, which were in the highest degree uncomfortable.
-He was tormented by a raging thirst, that seemed to have absorbed all the moisture of his throat and stomach; and in his present agitation, a cup of icy water would have been his first wish, had all the treasures of earth and sea been at his command.
-His head, too, throbbed almost to bursting, and the whirl of his brain, at every movement, promised little accuracy in the aim of his pistol when he should meet the angler.
-These feelings, together with the deep degradation of his mind, made him resolve that no cir-cumstances should again, draw him into an excess of wine.
-In the meantime, his head was perhaps still too much confused to allow him fully to realize his unpleas-ant situation.
+More than once, during the progress of dressing, he was inclined to believe that the duel had actually taken place, and been fatal to him, and that he was now in those regions to which, his conscience told him, such an event would be likely to send him.
+This idea resulted from his bodily sensations, which were in the highest degree uncomfortable.
+He was tormented by a raging thirst, that seemed to have absorbed all the moisture of his throat and stomach; and, in his present agitation, a cup of icy water would have been his first wish, had all the treasures of earth and sea been at his command.
+His head, too, throbbed almost to bursting; and the whirl of his brain at every movement promised little accuracy in the aim of his pistol, when he should meet the angler.
+These feelings, together with the deep degradation of his mind, made him resolve that no circumstances should again draw him into an excess of wine.
+In the mean time, his head was, perhaps, still too much confused to allow him fully to realize his unpleasant situation.